IBM/aspera-cli/docs/README.md

 The following sections describe the various installation methods.

-An internet connection is required for the installation.
+An internet connection is required during installation.
-If you do not have internet access, refer to section [Installation without internet access](#installation-in-air-gapped-environment).
+If you do not have internet access, refer to section [Installation without internet access](#installation-in-an-air-gapped-environment).

 ### Single file executable